-In this article we discuss the cost considerations for climbing Kilimanjaro that most people often forget to account for.
+In this article, we discuss the cost considerations for climbing Kilimanjaro that most people often forget to account for.

 The total climbing Kilimanjaro cost is usually significantly more than the travel package numbers that you see on travel/adventure tour websites.

 Getting to Kilimanjaro - Flights

-The cost of getting to Kilimanjaro is usually accounts for a significant portion of your total Kilimanjaro adventure.
+The cost of getting to Kilimanjaro usually accounts for a significant portion of your total Kilimanjaro adventure.

-Depending on where you are flying from you might have a journey that involves two connections.
-Most climbers fly into Nairobi or Addis Ababa and then catch a connection flight (typically Precision Air - not sure how Precise they are, Ha!) to Kilimanjaro International Airport.
+For those flying from within Africa or from Australia, it is easier to fly to Nairobi or Addis Ababa and then catch a connecting flight (typically Precision Air - not sure how Precise they are, Ha!) to Kilimanjaro International Airport.

-Budget at least $1,000 (£650) for flights
+Budget at least $1,300 (£950) for flights

 Climbing travel packages